This post may contain affiliate links. Please read our disclosure policy.

 - Add seasoning or herbs to switch it up.
 I usually just add chopped parsley to keep it traditional.
-But you can add cumin, paprika, coriander or cayenne pepper.
-You can also switch up the herbs by using cilantro, mint or dill.
+But you can add cumin, paprika, coriander, or cayenne pepper.
+You can also switch up the herbs by using cilantro, mint, or dill.

 Frequently asked questions

-This could be due to the the type of tahini paste you’re using since there are so many different varieties.
+This could be due to the type of tahini paste you’re using since there are so many different varieties.
 I would recommend trying another brand to see if you have a similar issue.
 To remedy the current batch, try adding some olive oil to the mixture.

-Tahini sauce is a smooth and creamy condiment that really enhances many Middle Eastern dishes.
+Tahini sauce is a smooth and creamy condiment that enhances many Middle Eastern dishes.
 It’s vegan, gluten-free, and made with only 3 ingredients in a few minutes.
-I love how versatile it is and how the flavors of the nutty tahini, lemon juice and garlic all combine so well for a rich taste and texture.
+I love how versatile it is and how the flavors of the nutty tahini, lemon juice, and garlic all combine so well for a rich taste and texture.
 Growing up in a Lebanese house, this has always been my go-to-sauce!

-If you’ve tried this healthy-ish feel good Tahini Sauce recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+If you try this feel good Tahini Sauce recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+We would love to hear about your experience making it.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!